 3. Reach the interview venue on time

-On the day of your interview, reach the interview venue well before the time, preferably one hour or so.
+On the day of your interview, reach the interview venue well before the time, preferably 10-15 minutes.
 This would help you to cope with the situation and make yourself accustomed to the interviewing environment.
-A chat with the fellow candidates often reduces your stress level and your body movements become relaxed.
+It will lessen your nervousness.

 5. Practice Mock Interviews

-Subject preparation and practice is essential to crack any job interview.
-Practice mock interviews in conditions simulating interview room.
+Subject preparation and practice are essential to crack any job interview.
+Practice mock interviews in conditions simulating the interview room.
 If you have a friend or family member you can ask for their help.
 Choose a room which you can assume as the interview room.

 Your friend who is the interviewer can prepare a list of some important questions or ask any related questions.
 Do exactly everything you are going to do in the interview.
 Prepare a table and chair for you and the interviewer both on opposite sides.